-If new leaves are green, but older leaves are yellow, your plant may be lacking nitrogen.
+If new leaves are green but older leaves are yellow, your plant may be lacking nitrogen.
 And if you notice older leaves are yellow, but the veins remain green, your plant may be deficient in magnesium.

-While yellowing leaves can signify nutrient deficiencies, they are other possible causes.
+While yellowing leaves can signify nutrient deficiencies, there are other possible causes.
 Saturated or compacted soils can also lead to yellowing leaves in coneflowers.
 Therefore, you should check environmental conditions before applying fertilizer to your plant.
 You’ll also want to watch for common coneflower pests and diseases.

 Lack of Flowers

-If your coneflower plant looks healthy, but it’s not producing flowers in the summer, a nutrient imbalance could be to blame.
+If your coneflower plant looks healthy but it’s not producing flowers in the summer, a nutrient imbalance could be to blame.

 Try adding a high phosphorus fertilizer to your coneflower to encourage flowering.